jotruebl/Pyce_Tools/README.md

 # Pyce Tools

+**Important Note:** The code works as is, but [please see a recent blog post describing refactoring steps that would improve the modularity.](https://jotruebl.github.io/design_patterns/) It is up to individual users to implement it as I'm no longer regularly maintaining this project.

 A PYthon library for calculating, cleaning, and analyzing iCE nucleating particle (INP) data. :ice_cube:

 Pyce Tools allows users to easily: